AliakseiSavelyey/pokedex/README.md

-React application using react-router-dom, react-loading, axios, react-redux libraries to search and view information about Pokemon
+ReactJS application using react-router-dom, react-loading, axios, react-redux libraries to search and view information about Pokemon